 Villages in Dorset

-And set in the heart of Cranborne Chase, once a mediaeval hunting estate, are the intimate, rural villages of the Tarrants, Chrichels and the Gussages.
+And set in the heart of Cranborne Chase, once a mediaeval hunting estate, are the intimate, rural villages of the Tarrants, Crichels and Gussages.

 Each Dorset village has its own character, history, individual charm and tale to tell.

-Visit Cerne Abbas and see the famous club wielding chalk giant, imagine historic battles as you stand in Corfe Castle with its romantic castle ruins, stand under the Martyrs Tree at Tolpuddle, birthplace of the Trade Union and hear the whispers in the walls at Tyneham – Dorset’s forgotten village.
+Visit Cerne Abbas and see the famous club wielding chalk giant or imagine historic battles as you stand in Corfe Castle with its romantic castle ruins.
+Stand under the Martyrs Tree at Tolpuddle, birthplace of the Trade Union, or hear the whispers in the walls at Tyneham – Dorset’s deserted village.

-Make a wish at the Upwey Wishing Well, hunt for fossils at Charmouth, visit Thomas Hardy’s Cottage in the forest at Higher Bockhampton or ascend to Ashmore, the highest village in Dorset.
+Hunt for fossils of prehistoric marine reptiles and sea creatures at the coastal village of Charmouth, visit Thomas Hardy’s cottage in the forest at Higher Bockhampton or ascend to Ashmore - the highest village in Dorset.

-Experience the rural ideal and explore Dorset’s villages
+Experience the rural idyll and explore Dorset’s villages

 Fortunately, there's lots of great accommodation close to each of these villages so why not take advantage, here are some quicklinks to get you started: